toshke/aws-workshop-route53/step3/README.md

 response for the DNS lookups for domains on the list

 ```
+# (executed from your workstation, not the ec2 instance)
 fgid=$( aws route53resolver list-firewall-rule-groups  --query "FirewallRuleGroups[?Name=='meetup-workshop-rg'][].Id" --output text)
 dlid=$(aws route53resolver list-firewall-domain-lists --query "FirewallDomainLists[?Name == 'aws-meetup-workshop-dl'][].Id" --output text)